epctex-support/aliexpress-scraper/README.md

 Don't worry when you get little bit different products than you saw in browser page.
 Aliexpress is ordering products differently for each user..

 ## Bugs, fixes, updates and changelog

 This scraper is under active development.
-Check [CHANGELOG.md](https://github.com/tugkan/aliexpress-scraper/blob/master/CHANGELOG.md) for more detailed information
-- 2020-16-07 - New SDK version, new parameters for better scraping.
+If you have any feature requests you can create an issue from [here](https://github.com/epctex/aliexpress-scraper/issues).

 ## Input Parameters